 What would you consider van life essentials?
 Over the years we have tried out so many products to try to make living in a van conversion a little easier.
 We know that sleeping 5 in a camper van is not the easiest of tasks.
 Five people come with a lot of well.. ‘stuff’, and we have learned that there are a few essentials that make living in a van for even a weekend much easier!
+And what if you decide to try out full time van life?
 Here, I have picked a few of our favourite camper van essentials – those items that are a must have for living in a camper van, RV or motorhome … The key here is to plan well … and to pack with thought, to try to reduce the ‘stuff’ you need to take.

 *This post contains affiliate links

 Van life essentials for a camper van trip (or small RV) with kids!

 If you have not built a table into you camper van conversion then buying a portable camping table and chairs is definitely one of those van life essentials!
 This Vango bench set had to be our most used product of Summer 2019.
 It literally came everywhere with us, beach trips, days out, glamping trips and on our campervan trips.
 We also pack it in the car for our day trips.

 The Granite bench Set features a durable granite table top and aluminium frame to ensure it is strong but stays light.
 You can alter the height of the set by adjusting the legs allowing you to use it as a low table or dining table.
 Unlike a similar bench set that we previously owned, the Vango Granite 90 bench set folds down really quickly to allow for transportation and storage, oh and it is super lightweight too.

 It comes with two benches that are a great size, and has a carry handle to make it easy to transport.
 We also have a set of camping chairs and we found a great camping chair for a toddler that comes with a detachable tray that was amazing during our travels with a toddler in tow!